-I have been on quite the fair share of Disney Cruise (8 to be exact) and have been to Castaway Cay a total of nine times.
+I have been on quite the fair share of Disney Cruise (10 to be exact) and have been to Castaway Cay a total of nine times.
 I always see when booking my shore excursions at Castaway that the Castaway Cay Cabanas are completely booked.
-It was always fine by me because I never really felt the need to have a Cabana and the price tag seemed kind of steep.
+It was always fine by me because I never really felt the need to have a Cabana and the price tag seemed kind of steep and wasn’t sure if it was worth adding to our Disney Cruise cost.
 Well, recently on our last Disney Cruise our friends from Tinks Magical Vacations booked a family cabana.
 We went and visited them and then I realized my biggest mistake for all my Disney Cruises was not booking one of these amazing cabanas.

 What are the Castaway Cay Cabanas & what stopped me from booking them in the first place.